-I.1 Prior to commencement of construction, erosion control measures shall be installed consistent with the Approved Plans.

-I.2 The Applicant proposes work within the one hundred foot buffer zone to a bordering vegetated wetland.
-The Applicant will be required to obtain an Order of Conditions from the Arlington Conservation Commission, or a Superseding Order of Conditions from the Department of Environmental Protection.

-- I.3 No uncovered stockpiling of materials shall be permitted within the 100-foot Wetland Buffer Zone (also referenced locally as Adjacent Upland Resource Areas ("AURA")) or other resource areas. - I.4 No heavy equipment may be stored overnight within fifty feet (50') of bordering or isolated vegetated wetland resource areas and no refueling or maintenance of machinery shall be allowed within the one hundred foot (100') Buffer Zone, AURA, or within any bordering or isolated vegetated wetland resource area or floodplain - I.5 There shall be no dumping of leaves, grass clippings, brush, or other debris into a wetland resource area or associated buffer zones.
-Dumping of snow into wetland resource areas is also prohibited.
+- I.1 Prior to commencement of site clearing, preparation, and construction, erosion control measures shall be installed consistent with the Approved Plans. - I.2 The Applicant will be required to obtain an Order of Conditions from the Arlington Conservation Commission, or a Superseding Order of Conditions from the Department of Environmental Protection, because the Applicant proposes work within the one hundred foot (100') buffer zone to a bordering vegetated wetland (BVW) and work below the FEMA 100-year floodplain. - I.3 No uncovered stockpiling of earthen and/or construction-related materials shall be permitted within the one hundred foot (100') Wetland Buffer Zone (also referenced locally as Adjacent Upland Resource Areas ("AURA")) or other resource areas. - I.4 No heavy equipment may be stored overnight within fifty feet (50') of bordering or isolated vegetated wetland resource areas and no refueling or maintenance of machinery or vehicles shall be allowed within the one hundred foot (100') Buffer Zone, AURA, or within any bordering or isolated vegetated wetland resource area or Bordering Land Subject to Flooding (BLSF). - I.5 There shall be no dumping of woody vegetation, leaves, grass clippings, brush, or other debris into a wetland resource area or associated buffer zones.
+Dumping of snow into wetland resource areas is also prohibited and shall comply with the current Mass.
+DEP Bureau of Water Resources Snow Removal Guidance.
+The foregoing does not apply to the clean snow removed from the emergency access road as long as no sand or de-icing materials are used, and the snow is clear of all foreign debris.